craig-m/rpi_cluster/ansible/readme.md

 Ad hoc command on a single host:

 ```
-$ ansible omega -a "hostname"
+$ ansible beta -a "hostname"
 ```

 see all hosts in inventory